-Ontario’s goal of becoming an accessible province by 2025 relies on the enforcement of the Accessibility for Ontarians with Disabilities Act (AODA).
-In the Second Legislative Review of the AODA, reviewer Mayo Moran prepared recommendations aimed at ensuring successful enforcement.
-These include making an enforcement plan, building transparency into the plan, and incorporating feedback into compliance and enforcement.
+Ontario’s goal of becoming a fully accessible province by 2025 relies on the enforcement of the Accessibility for Ontarians with Disabilities Act (AODA).
+In the Second Legislative Review of the AODA, reviewer Mayo Moran made recommendations aimed to determine who enforces AODA accessibility compliance requirements.
+These included making an enforcement plan, building transparency into the plan, and incorporating feedback into compliance and enforcement.

-The Accessibility Directorate of Ontario has made key strides in enforcement.
-A big step is the publishing of the annual Accessibility Compliance and Enforcement Report.
-This report details the activities undertaken by the directorate throughout the year to ensure compliance.
-The proactive communication and outreach strategies, as well as the reactive verifications of compliance that the directorate performs is included.
+The Accessibility Directorate of Ontario has made advances in enforcement, and a big step was the publishing of the annual Accessibility Compliance and Enforcement Report.
+This report details the activities throughout the year to ensure compliance.
+The proactive communication and outreach strategies, as well as the verifications of compliance that the directorate performs is included.

 AODA Compliance Reports

-The directorate requires organizations submit accessibility compliance reports.
+The directorate, who enforces AODA accessibility compliance requirements, requires organizations submit accessibility compliance reports.
 The report is a self-assessment of the organizations’ status with all provincial accessibility requirements.
-In 2017, every sector had to submit a report, meaning that 56,000 organizations were required to submit their reports.
-According to the directorate, 94% of the reports indicated their organizations were in full compliance.
-It should be noted, however, the directorate received reports from 24,000 of the 56,000 organizations that were required to comply.
+In 2017, every sector had to submit a report.
+Over 56,000 organizations were required to submit their reports and 94% of the reports indicated their organizations were in full compliance.
+However, only 24,000 of the 56,000 organizations were required to comply.

-The directorate can perform audits on organizations.
-Those that submit their compliance reports and those that failed to do so are equally open to audits.
-The directorate has different levels of audits:
+The directorate performs audits on organizations, and those who submit their compliance reports and those who failed to do so are open to audits.
+There are different levels of audits:

 - P1 audits are directed at helping organizations file their reports.